Lahma712/Simple-Calculator/README.md

 This is a small project written in Python 3.7.
 It is a simple calculator.
 To use it, simply enter your calculation by pressing ENTER after each element (number or operator).
-The calculation will look vertical.
+The calculation will have a vertical look to it (see example).
 Write a '=' in order to display the result.
 After a result has been displayed, the loop restarts and you can enter a new calculation.